CSC392-CSC492-Building-AI-ML-systems/ai-identities/response_classifier/README.md

 ![Inter-LLM Cosine Similarity Heatmap](results/library_data_analysis/inter_llm_heatmap_overall.png)

 ### Dendrogram of LLM Clustering
-- Dendrograms are typically generated from hierarchical clustering algorithms.
-These algorithms start with each item as its own cluster and progressively merge the most similar ones until everything is in a single cluster.
+- Dendrogram is a type of diagram used to illustrate the arrangement of clusters produced by hierarchical clustering.
+These hierarchical clustering algorithms start with each item as its own cluster and progressively merge the most similar ones until everything is in a single cluster.
 - **Structure**:
   - **Leaves (Bottom)**: These are the individual items being clustered (e.g., LLMs in the plot below).
   - **Y-Axis**: Quantifies dissimilarity.
 Lower values indicate closer (more similar) items/LLMs.
+In our case, we used 1 - cosine similarity as the dissimilarity metric.
   - **X-Axis**: Lists the items/LLMs, often reordered to group similar ones together.
   - **Branches**: Horizontal lines connect items or clusters.
 The height of a branch (y-axis) represents the "distance" or dissimilarity between the merged clusters.
 Shorter branches